Questions remain about money in Pennsylvania legislative accounts

 But questions remain regarding the millions of dollars sitting in oddly named places, including how much money is needed and where is it kept?

 “Why is there a legislative (Democrat) account, a legislative (Republican) account?
-It does because of instances like this make one wonder why can’t these guys get along in the same sandbox,” said Bradford.
+It does because of instances like this really make one wonder ‘why can’t these guys get along in the same sandbox,'” said Bradford.

 “The legislators are like children you need to have someone babysit them,” said Epstein.
 “That’s a significant amount of money.”